studyportals/Vue-Config/README.md

 ## Make sure you do not include the library file on our portal.
 The vue-config library is by default loaded on every page.
 Loading this library multiple times will cause the page to break.
-It is therefore important to exlude them!
+It is therefore important to exclude them!
 There are several ways to embed your resources on our portals.
 Most of them boil down to parsing the DOM, extracting the javascript and stylesheets and injecting them on the page.

+Please see the following snippet which should help you excluding the library file from being injected.

 ``` javascript
 /**